Are you ready to earn your online nursing degree?

 EKG tech training programs offer in-person courses or hybrid programs which often allow students to sit for CET certification.
 School tuition may include costs for EKG technician certification exams and basic life support certificate exams.
 It does not take certification to become an EKG tech, but employers often prefer certified candidates.

-EKG Technician Licensure and Certification
+EKG Technician Certification

 Experienced EKG technicians who perform Holter monitoring, used when the traditional EKG exam does not yield results, can become certified cardiographic technicians.